Rightpoint/Parser/README.md

 ```

-Add the library to the project-level build.gradle:
+Add the library to the project-level build.gradle, using the [apt plugin](https://bitbucket.org/hvisser/android-apt):

 ```groovy